AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-multiple-option-custom-field-import.md

         >You can only have one default option for each field.

     * **`setParameterID`** = the options corresponding to the _Brand_ custom field  have a **`setParameterID`** of 1, and the options corresponding to the _Media_ have a **`setParameterID`**of 2.
 The `PARAM` and `POPT` sheets cross-reference each other to indicate which options belong to which custom field.
-    * **`setDisplayOrder`**=  the display order column will indicate the order in which the options will display in your custom field.
+    * **`setDisplayOrder`**=  the display order column indicates the order in which the options will display in your custom field.
 You can start with 1 and continue in ascending order for all the options, regardless of which fields they will belong to.
 The important thing here is to have unique numbers for each option.
     * The **`setLabel`** and the `**setValue`** columns usually contain the same information and they should reflect the names desired in the Workfront UI.
 The value of an option is the name that displays in reports, for example, whereas the label displays in the custom forms when attached to an object.
 For more information, see [Add a custom field to a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-custom-field-to-a-custom-form.md).
     * **`setIsHidden`** = enter `TRUE` if you want any of the options to be hidden.